wkantaros/lens-openAction/README.md

 # Lens Hello World Smart Post

-This repo contains smart contracts and a UI which demonstrates a Lens Smart Post to call an arbitrary function on an external contract, leveraging Decent's Open Action
+This repo contains an e2e example of how to integrate a Lens Smart Post to call an arbitrary function on an external contract, leveraging Decent's Open Action

-The Polygon mainnet version of the site is live [here](https://lens-hello-world-open-action.vercel.app/)

 - [Integration Guide](#integration-guide)